 Tel: 0191 232 1927

-Steven defends and prosecutes in a wide range of cases in the Crown Court, Magistrates’ court, and Youth Court including: serious violence; robbery; burglary; drug offences; sexual offences; and motoring offences.
+Steven has a busy defence practice, covering a wide range of cases in the Crown Court and Magistrates’ court including: serious violence; robbery; burglary; drug offences; sexual offences; and Proceeds of Crime Act (POCA) proceedings.

 R v RR & others – junior counsel in a Rape and Child Grooming case.
 Following cross-examination of the complainant and the police officers involved in the investigation, the Prosecution offered no evidence against all the defendants.